keremkarza/TrainGo/README.md

 # trainApp
-train management and ticket software for our first year cs project
+train management and ticket software for our first year cs project.